cloudamqp/terraform-provider-cloudamqp/docs/resources/security_firewall.md

 This resource allows you to configure and manage firewall rules for the CloudAMQP instance.

 ~> **WARNING:** Firewall rules applied with this resource will replace any existing firewall rules.
 Make sure all wanted rules are present to not lose them.
+Unless the arugment patch is set to true.

+-> **NOTE** Using argument `patch = true`, only the given rules will be handled.
+Either created, updated or removed while leaving all other firewall rules intact.

 Only available for dedicated subscription plans.